sudostake/sudostake_web_near/docs/features/discover.md

 - The Discover page is the public window into vaults that are currently asking for liquidity.
 - By default it streams updates live from Firestore.
 You can flip an env flag to switch to the REST API if you prefer scheduled polling.
 - Sorting and filtering are lightweight on the client so the page stays fast even on slower devices.
+- New to lending?
+Register your wallet with the token first and keep [Track lender positions](./lender-positions.md) open in another tab once you fund an offer.

 ## What you see
 - A card for each pending request: vault name, requested token, amount, interest, collateral, and time remaining.